 Retrieval phase

 The vector of the question is compared against vectors of thousands of documents in the database.
 The system surfaces the most similar candidates.
-At this point these are still raw matches — relevance is estimated by vector distance, not by factual quality.
+At this point these are still raw matches — relevance is estimated on similarity, not on factual quality.
+In this example the search step runs on vectors; many systems combine that with classic search.

 Engie — rates for small professionals